Table of Contents

-This is a definitive guide to running a digital marketing campaign that works.
+How to make a digital marketing strategy that works.

-The sections in this guide cover the digital marketing process from start to finish -
+These eight sections cover the digital marketing process from start to finish -

 Let's dive in.

 Digital marketing is defined as -

 "The marketing of products or services using digital technologies, mainly on the internet, but also including mobile phones and other digital mediums"

 Digital marketing is the interplay between disciplines sharing the common objective of attracting, retaining, and converting visitors to your site.